Business Employment Dynamics is

 dynamic state of the labor market.

-NOTE: Data in the current release, published on Tuesday, December 10, 2013, includes annual revisions to the BED series.
+Data in this release incorporate annual revisions to the BED series.
 Annual revisions are published each year with the release of first quarter data.
 These revisions cover the last four quarters of not seasonally adjusted data and five years of seasonally adjusted data.

 - Quarterly Data on Business Employment Dynamics (HTML) (PDF) — this release includes updates for the private sector as a whole and for firm size classes.

 - Quarterly Data From BLS on Business Employment Dynamics by State (TXT) (PDF) — State-level Business Employment Dynamics.